sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/index.md

 Replace the `clientID` and `clientSecret` values with the values from your GitLab OAuth app configuration.

-Once you've configured GitHub as a sign-on provider, you may also want to [add GitHub repositories to Sourcegraph](../../integration/gitlab.md).
+Once you've configured GitLab as a sign-on provider, you may also want to [add GitHub repositories to Sourcegraph](../../integration/gitlab.md).

 ## OpenID Connect